rock-solid/wordpress-mobile-pack/readme.txt

 The mobile web application can be deactivated from the "Settings" page of the admin panel.
 This option will not delete any settings that you have done so far, like customizing the look & feel of your application, but mobile readers will no longer be able to see it on their devices.

 = What is the difference between my new mobile web application and a mobile friendly site? = The short answer is that a mobile web application is an enriched version of a mobile-friendly site; it's not only about screen size, it's also about functionality (offline mode, for example).
-The long answer comes in a form of an article, you can check it out here: http://www.appticles.com/blog/2014/05/mobile-web-dying-shifting/.

 = What is the difference between my mobile web application and a responsive theme? = A responsive theme is all about screen-size: it loads the same styling as the desktop view, adjusting it to fit a smaller screen.
 On the other hand a mobile web application combines the versatility of the web with the functionality of touch-enabled devices and can support native app-like features such as:

 1. Apps load nearly instantly and are reliable, no matter what kind of network connection your user is on.
 1. Web app install banners give users the ability to quickly and seamlessly add your mobile app to their home screen, making it easy to launch and return to your app.